Machine learning for partial differential equations

 But if we have a simulator, we can run it live and generate data on the fly.
 Here is a tool to facilitate that.

-Melissa is a file avoiding, fault tolerant and elastic framework, to run large scale sensitivity analysis (Melissa-SA) and large scale deep surrogate training (Melissa-DL) on supercomputers.
-With Melissa-SA, largest runs so far involved up to 30k core, executed 80 000 parallel simulations, and generated 288 TB of intermediate data that did not need to be stored on the file system …
+Melissa is a file-avoiding, fault-tolerant, and elastic framework to run large-scale sensitivity analysis (Melissa-SA) and large-scale deep surrogate training (Melissa-DL) on supercomputers.
+With Melissa-SA, the largest runs so far involved up to 30k cores, executed 80,000 parallel simulations, and generated 288 TB of intermediate data that did not need to be stored on the file system …

-Classical sensitivity analysis and deep surrogate training consist in running different instances of a simulation with different set of input parameters, store the results to disk to later read them back to train a Neural Network or to compute the required statistics.
-The amount of storage needed can quickly become overwhelming, with the associated long read time that makes data processing time consuming.
-To avoid this pitfall, scientists reduce their study size by running low resolution simulations or down-sampling output data in space and time.
+Classical sensitivity analysis and deep surrogate training consist of running different instances of a simulation with different sets of input parameters, storing the results to disk to later read them back to train a Neural Network or compute the required statistics.
+The amount of storage needed can quickly become overwhelming, with the associated long read time making data processing time-consuming.
+To avoid this pitfall, scientists reduce their study size by running low-resolution simulations or down-sampling output data in space and time.

 Melissa (Fig. 1) bypasses this limitation by avoiding intermediate file storage.
 Melissa processes the data online (in transit), enabling very large-scale data processing: